smarthercules/Data-Analysis-for-Twitch-CDN/Program/README_CJS_model.md

 Besides, the estimation result will save as "p2_est_result_sample_hour_{smaple_hour}.txt", and the plot of estimation number and baseline will save as "p2_daily_plot_sample_hour_{smaple_hour}.png"

 ### ch5.2 Multiple_KMeans
+Before run the codes in ch5.2 Multiple_KMeans, one needs to choose one the folder in "../Rusult", and the files should be to the same directory with the codes in "ch5.2_Multiple_KMeans".

+Next, the "sample_hour" and dataset of "db" in "kmeans_phase1.py" and "cheng_kmeans_phase2.py" need to be changed by the data you choose.

+'''
+sample_hour = ['00', '01']
+'''

+'''
+streams = db.United_States.find(...)
+'''

 ### ch6.2 ~ ch6.